Is being an owner-operator worth it? 8 pros and cons

 This means you:

-• Decide whether you want to lease-on with a carrier or operate under your own authority.
+- Decide whether you want to do business with a carrier or operate under your own authority.

 2. You control your schedule.